onyx-platform/onyx-amazon-s3/README.md

 returns a string.
 Using the default naming function, `:onyx.plugin.s3-output/default-naming-fn`, will name keys in the following format in UTC time format:
  "yyyy-MM-dd-hh.mm.ss.SSS_batch_BATCH_UUID".
+You can define `:s3/encryption` to be `:aes256` if your S3 bucket has encryption enabled.
+The default value is `:none`.

 Lifecycle entry: